Finding International Communities in Japan

 Why the Need to Find Foreign Communities

-However, if you’re not privy to spending an evening drinking, then there are ways to find your niche and related community in Japan.
+Many people praise the Japanese nightlife, as it’s no secret that many Japanese people enjoy drinking.
+However, if you’re not privy to drinking an evening, there are ways to find your niche and related community in Japan.
 This is a chance to meet with people who share your interests and talk in your language.

 Tokyo International Communication Committee (TICC)